emepuchades/react-vite-tailwind-starter/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE)file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.